When can I apply for the Academic Achievement Award?

 In general, this is not allowed.
 A small number of special-case elective courses have been identified that may be used with the Award: see Special Courses for a list of these courses.
 In addition, exceptions will be considered for students who are within 2 semesters of graduating and have fulfilled all other degree requirements.

-Can AAA be used for a course that is being audited?
+Can AAA be used for an audited course?

-Audited coursework is not eligible for Academic Achievement Award funding.
+Audited coursework is not eligible for AAA funding.
 Courses must be graded or be taken pass/no pass to be eligible for AAA.

 Do I have to register for courses in each of my degree concentrations in order to be eligible for the Award in a given semester?